 Comments on the described work, with the reference number, should reach this office no later than the expiration date of this Public Notice to become part of the record and be considered in the decision.
-Please contact Matthew Brody at (907) 790-4493, by mail at the address above, or by email at Matthew.T.Brody@usace.army.mil if further information is desired concerning this notice.
+Please contact Matthew Brody at (907) 790-4493, by email at Matthew.T.Brody@usace.army.mil, or by mail at the address listed above if further information is desired concerning this notice.